iltommi/qdb-documentation/source/faq.rst

 Is support available for non-registered users?
 ==============================================

-Anyone can submit a bug or request a feature in mailing to `bug@wrp.me <bug@wrp.me>`_.
+Anyone can submit a bug or request a feature in mailing to `bug@quasardb.net <bug@quasardb.net>`_.
 All bug reports and feature requests are reviewed.

 Support, however, is only available to registered users.